sourabhv/sourabhv.github.io/_posts/2014-09-18-dropbox-command-line-tool-1.md

 - **#10**: `share` method is really simple.
 We simply `self.client.share` with `path` of file and an optional `short_url=True` argument which returns the public URL of the file.

 That's it for this part of Dropbox Command Line Tool.
-We've written then dropbox handler and and next time we will write the command line handler and the setup.py file.
+We've written the dropbox handler and next time we will write the command line handler and the setup.py file.
 Until then, bye!